Mystified131/SavvyCodersDAPPreWork/SetupForPC.md

 Git Hub: Sign up for a free account here: https://github.com/

+Please use a full- or professional-sounding name when signing up, as employers will see these pages.

 Visual Studio IDE:  Follow instructions here: https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019

 Use all of the standard settings.